 An early preview of JDiskReport 2 is now available.
 JDiskReport 2 requires Java 7 or later.This version is much more raw than other releases that you have downloaded from JGoodies in the past.
 You cannot click in the size pie, and cannot easily see the scan progress.
 On the other hand, JDiskReport 2 can be run as a cron job (executed in the background), provides more information, and has seen a slight cleanup.
 Make sure you check out the extra views in the “More” (…) menu in the tool bar.

 Since I update the preview frequently, you can execute it per Java Web Start only.
 This ensures that you’ll automatically get the latest version.
-My certificate has expired and therefore you must add http://www.jgoodies.com to the list of trusted sites in the Java Control Panel to get access to this preview.
-I recommend that you enable the console in the Java Control Panel, because the scan progress is logged to the console and you can see the folder that is scanned.
+I recommend that you enable to show the Java console in the Java Control Panel, because the scan progress is logged to the console and you can see the folder that is scanned.